ayeMind/fastapi-alchemy-docker-template/README.md

-# Template FastAPI project with SQLALchemy and Docker PostgresSQL
+# Template FastAPI project with SQLALchemy and Docker PostgreSQL

 Before running the Docker Compose, it's necessary to set up secrets.